temidosu/Algorithms-Midterm/Writeup.md

 ## Testing methodology
 All tests were run on an i5 9300H running at 2.4 GHz.
 Tests were compiled in release mode using Clang 12. libstd++ version was 2.27.

-## Results
-The results were almost a wash.
-On a single string allocation, std::string beat folly::fbstring.
-However, with a std::vector with 100k elements ```reserve()```'d, folly beat libc string at small string (less than 23 chars).

 ### Default Construction
 An array T[] is required to default construct all members, so by making an array of strings it is possible to benchmark the string's default constructor performance.
 Folly sees a win of default constructing an array of 100000 elements.